Ind-Mali/Java101/README.md

 - We create one array and We want to counting inside the numbers.
 - This app solving this problem.
 - There are method inside the code.
 One of them ignore(), the other one is equalCount().

+16. ## TransopeMatrix.java
+- If We have got multidimensional array and We want to transpose this array We can use this app.
+- Basically, We change the array column and row.